VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 ```

 First, we need to create a method in our `Authenticator` class which will be responsible of validating
 an authentication token.
-Since for now, our authentication token is just the user's username,
+Since for now, our authentication token is just the username,
 we can add the following snippet to the `Authenticator` class:

 ```dart